 Talk to your teachers in school; they can offer advice and practical support and can put you in touch with other people who might also be able to help.

 You can also talk to the Young Carers Support Worker at Market House or check out our social media platforms, Facebook, Instagram or Twitter which has some useful links and information.
-Here at VAS we have a young carers group that regularly meet up for a chat and a coffee with our worker.
+Here at VAS we have a young carers group that regularly meet up for activities, refreshments and chats with the worker.

 "It's so helpful to share these things with people who just get what you are going through without you having to explain it all"